katemesh/katemesh.github.io/index.md

 I'm a linguist studying how hearing people gesture while they speak, and how deaf people adapt many of these gestures to use in young sign languages that are just now being created.
-My research is fieldwork-based and typological: I compare how gesturers and signers across cultures recruit the body for meaning-making, focusing on how people use the body to draw attention to their real-world surroundings.
+My research is fieldwork-based and typological: I compare how gesturers and signers across cultures recruit the body for meaning-making, focusing on how people use the body to draw attention to their surroundings.

 Email: [kate.mesh@lu.humlab.se](mailto:kate.mesh@humlab.lu.se)